 Struggling chip shops to ask Norway for more fish to keep prices under control

-There are fears one third of UK fish and chip shops could shut.
+Fears grow that third of UK fish and chip shops could shut

 British chip shops will turn to Scandinavia for help to keep prices “as under control as possible” amid surging costs.